Fast and Accurate: Video Enhancement using Sparse Depth: Main Idea and Optimizations

-\paragraph{Overall Algorithm} The key idea is to use the depth data from LiDAR to generate motion in a lightweight fashion. \Fig{fig:motion} illustrates the idea.
+\paragraph{Overall Algorithm} The key idea is to use the depth data from LiDAR to generate flows in a lightweight fashion. \Fig{fig:motion} illustrates the idea.
 For any point $P^*$ in a point cloud, it is captured by two consecutive camera frames.
 At time $t$, $P^*$'s coordinates in the camera coordinate system are $P = T_{lidar2cam} \times P^* $, where $T_{lidar2cam}$ is the LiDAR to camera transformation matrix, which is usually pre-calibrated.
 Thus, the corresponding pixel coordinates in the image at time $t$ are $P_t = T_{cam} \times P$, where $T_{cam}$ is the camera matrix.

 At time $t+1$, the coordinates of the same point in the scene in the camera coordinate system are $T_{ego} \times P$, where $T_{ego}$ is the transformation matrix of the camera egomotion.
 Thus, the pixel coordinates of the point at $t+1$ are $P_{t+1} = T_{cam} \times T_{ego} \times P$.
-Accordingly, the motion vector can be calculated in a computationally very lightweight manner:
+Accordingly, the pixel's motion vector can be calculated in a computationally very lightweight manner:

 \paragraph{Egomotion} The camera egomotion $T_{ego}$ could be derived in a range of different methods.
-In our system, we estimate $T_{ego}$ using the measurements from the IMU, which is widely available in virtually all intelligent devices (e.g., robotics, autonomous vehicles, smartphones).
+In our system, we estimate $T_{ego}$ using the measurements from the IMU, which is widely available in virtually all intelligent devices.
+We note that the IMU data, while being a readily available sensor modality, is known to be a rough and imprecise estimation of the true egomotion~\cite{cho2018evaluation}.
+One of our contributions is to show how the rough egomotion estimation can provide decent flow estimation for high-quality video enhancement.

 The IMU provides the translational acceleration ($\mathbf{\hat a}$) and the angular velocity ($\mathbf{\hat \omega}$).
 Given $\mathbf{\hat a}$, the translation component $T_{3\times 1}$ in $T_{ego}$ is calculated by: